oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

   is typically used for matmul implementation.
 Given its limited applicability, it seems unnecessary to expose it.

-To make the public brgemm API simpler, we propose to expose only the array of pointers flavor.
+To make the public brgemm API simpler, we propose to expose only the base pointer + array of offsets flavor, as it has a few advantages:
+- it is flexible and can be used to express arbitrary strides between batch
+- on user side, offset computation can be hoisted out of the hot loop when possible.

 For the brgemm API specifically, an array of equal sizes for A and B blocks are passed.
 To guarantee these are of equal size, and simplify pointer arithmetic logic inside generated kernels, we will take an array of pairs of pointers.

-### Support for hardware-specific layouts
+### Support for hardware-specific packing requirements

 To speedup computation for low accuracy datatype, various hardware require the data to be packed in a certain way: